 The Senate Bill was heard in the first committee of reference and passed with amendments.
 Questions were asked about impacts to Peanut Island and Palm Beach.
-More questions arose about the port in Jack-
+More questions arose about the port in Jack-sonville.
+The bill did pass as a Committee Substitute.
+After the meeting the Senate sponsor met with us to discuss our concerns.

 Committee Substitute for Senate Bill 594 is currently scheduled to be heard in the Senate Environment and Natural Resources Committee with an amendment to change "up to 5000 feet" to "up to 1500 feet".
 This amendment is an improvement but continues to be a great concern.
 Again, this impacts more areas in the state than just Palm Beach.
-The bill and amendment are scheduled to be heard Monday, March 17 th at 4 p.m.
+The bill and amendment are scheduled to be heard Monday, March 17th at 4 p.m.
 A substitute amendment was filed to the bill to replace the "up to 1500 feet" to "up to 2500 feet".
 The substitute amendment passed.
 MIA went on the record to oppose the bill as amended.
 We spoke to the recreational boaters that could be impacted including Peanut Island and Shell Island in the panhandle of Florida.
 The Port of Palm Beach and the Town of Palm Beach stood in support of the bill.
 The Port Council only put in a card for information.
 MIA will continue to oppose this bill.

 The bill has language up to 2500 feet, which appears to be more in line with what the Palm Beach Port is supporting.
+The bill was not on the Fiscal Policy agenda this week on April 8th.
+There is still plenty of time for the bill to get a hearing at its final stop.
+The next Senate Fiscal Policy Committee meeting is April 17th.